kostyaVyrodov/education/aws/LINUX_ACADEMY_COURSE.md

 - OAI use case: access to S3 via CloudFront = better performance & better security.
 User won't go directly to S3
 - reasons to restrict bucket access: user should have better performance and better user experience + security
 - good performance: s3 + cdn
-- Origin Access Identity can be applied on CloudFront distribution and Bucket policies.
+- Origin Access Identity can be applied on CloudFront distribution and Bucket policies
 - Origin Access Identity is a virtual identity.
 It's special CloudFront user that can have policies
 - it's possible to allies the domain name of CloudFront
+- signed url or signed cookies make whole CloudFront private.
+If you need to restrict concrete path, you need to set up signed cookie or signed url inside S3
+- **Field-Level Encryption** allows you to securely upload user-submitted sensitive information to your web servers.

 ##  EFS